GitHub Actions for content exchange

 Scenario overview: Push and pull with tags

-This is the simplest and recommended approach for managing translations.
+This is the simplest and recommended approach for managing translation files.
 It relies on using key tags in Lokalise to map translations to the corresponding branch in GitHub.

 • Using the hub branch: In GitHub, designate a specific branch to manage your translations.
-We'll refer to this branch as the "hub" branch.
+We'll refer to this branch as the "hub."
+This branch serves as the central point for translation updates and synchronization between Lokalise and GitHub.

-• Pushing translations to Lokalise: To send updated translations from GitHub to Lokalise, manually trigger the "Push to Lokalise" workflow from the hub branch.
-When you do this, any new or updated keys in the Lokalise project are tagged with the name of the hub branch that initiated the workflow.
+• Pushing translation files to Lokalise: To send updated translation files from GitHub to Lokalise, manually trigger the "Push to Lokalise" workflow from the hub branch.
+When you do this, any new or updated keys in Lokalise are tagged with the name of the hub branch that initiated the workflow.

-• Pulling translations from Lokalise: To bring translations from Lokalise back into GitHub, manually trigger the "Pull from Lokalise" workflow from the hub branch.
+• Pulling translation files from Lokalise: To bring translation files from Lokalise back into GitHub, manually trigger the "Pull from Lokalise" workflow from the hub branch.
 This workflow filters the translation keys by the tag matching the hub branch’s name.
-Once filtered, a pull request with the updated translations is created for the hub branch.
-After you merge this pull request, your hub branch will be up-to-date with the latest translations.
+Once filtered, a pull request with the updated translation files is created for the hub branch.
+After merging this pull request, your hub branch will be up-to-date with the latest translation files.

-This approach allows you to manage your translation process in a separate branch, giving you the flexibility to merge it into the main branch whenever needed.
+This approach allows you to manage your translation process in a dedicated branch, giving you the flexibility to merge updates into your main branch whenever needed.

 Getting started with GitHub Actions for Lokalise